 Operating room experience

-Major inpatient surgical procedures during a typical year:
+Major inpatient surgical procedures during a recent typical year:

 - Major trauma surgery: 201